xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Paragraphs {#md_para}

-<p>Even before Doxygen had Markdown support it supported the same way of paragraph handling as Markdown: to make a paragraph you just separate consecutive lines of text by one or more blank lines.</p>
+Even before Doxygen had Markdown support it supported the same way of paragraph handling as Markdown: to make a paragraph you just separate consecutive lines of text by one or more blank lines.

-<p>An example:</p>
+An example:

 <pre><code>Here is text for one paragraph.